 Begin utilizing non-potable water, including untreated raw water, sump pump discharge, cooling wastewater, stormwater and graywater.

-Connect the raw water system by 2015.
+Connect the raw water system.

 Space Management and Growth

 The projected carbon emissions for a business-as-usual scenario show significant increases in emissions due to additional square footage.
 We encourage efforts to slow the amount of increased square footage by judiciously examining existing space.
 The business-as-usual projection also presumes energy efficiency at historic levels.
 We have implemented green building requirements that should improve performance levels, including a LEED Silver certification requirement for major new buildings and renovations.
 Results by the Rocky Mountain Institute show that there is no correlation between the level of LEED achieved by a building project and the project cost.
 Further, Federal, state and local codes, ASHRAE, and AIA are targeting widespread deployment of net-zero commercial buildings by 2030, and the Department of Energy is seeking to make net-zero buildings financially viable by 2025.
 A net-zero building is one that generates as much energy as it uses over the course of an average calendar year.
 Projects that seek to do better than meet minimum campus standards should receive campus support, or credit for the improvements compared to the baseline.